konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

     nifiProperties:
       webProxyHosts:
         - <nifi's hostname>:8443
-      # Additionnals nifi.properties configuration that will override the one produced based
+      # Additionnal nifi.properties configuration that will override the one produced based
       # on template and configurations.
       overrideConfigs: |
         ...